Danply/HTI-Storage-Server/README.md

 # SNORT Installation

-1. Extract the "Extract to snort.rar" file to the snort directory "C:\Snort", make sure to Replace all the files "Like this https://i.imgur.com/NFB7Tgq.png"
+1. Extract the "Extract to snort.rar" file to the snort directory "C:\Snort", make sure to Replace all the files "[Like this](https://i.imgur.com/NFB7Tgq.png)"
-2. Get your ip, by opening cmd, and typing ``` ipconfig ```, copy the IPV4 "This one https://i.imgur.com/OiMknxY.png"
+2. Get your ip, by opening cmd, and typing ``` ipconfig ```, copy the IPV4 "[This one](https://i.imgur.com/OiMknxY.png)"
-3. goto "C:\Snort\etc" and open the "snort.conf" with notepad, and replace this ip under the "step #1" with your ip "https://i.imgur.com/QIKNuck.png"
+3. goto "C:\Snort\etc" and open the "snort.conf" with notepad, and replace this ip under the "step #1" with your ip "[Exact location](https://i.imgur.com/QIKNuck.png)"
 4. Open cmd, and type the next command: